TrevorKvanvig/TaskWorkbench/README.md

 # TaskWorkbench
-TaskWorkbench is a complete MERN Stack application to expand on and make better my previous project CorrectiveMeasures.
+TaskWorkbench is a complete MERN Stack application.

-Task Workbench is a support ticket tracking software that streamlines the process of creating and managing bug tickets.
-With Corrective Measures, users can easily create and track tickets through a convenient web portal.
+Task Workbench is a support team task tracking software that streamlines the process of creating and managing tasks.

-I Created a api to be able to update MongoDB database in real time and use react to send the data and update data on the boards and sync with database

-Uses REST API for backend database comunications
+Developed a comprehensive Full Stack application, integrating a RESTful API for seamless data transmission, reception, and manipulation.

+Implemented robust security measures, including mandatory bearer token API key authentication and cryptographic hash function-based password encryption, to safeguard user data.

+Leveraged the cloud-based NoSQL Database MongoDB for efficient hosting and management of ticket, user, and login data.

+Empowered users to establish and manage teams, streamlining the storage and organization of tickets for enhanced collaborative task management within groups.